mcjauregui72/CNN_MedImageClassification/README.md

 Pre-trained models often generalize better to new tasks because they start with a solid understanding of basic features and patterns, which can help improve accuracy on the new task.
 Pre-training can be a powerful technique, especially when data are scarce or where training a model from scratch would be impractical given resource constraints.

-### Compatibility Considerations
+### Submodel Compatibility Considerations

-To ensure make our custom CNN and the pre-trained CNN would be compatible with each other for direct ensembling and transfer learning puposes, we took the following precautions and made some adaptations to the original ResNet50 model.
+To ensure our custom CNN and the pre-trained CNN would be compatible with each other for direct ensembling and transfer learning puposes, we took the following precautions and made some adaptations to the original ResNet50 model.
 Note we refer to model_one as our ResNet50-based model, rather than the original model itself.

 1 Defined both models to produce output tensors of identical shape, (batch_size, class_count) or (None, 4).
 This entailed
 * Specifying Dense layers for the models' final output layers